3.1 Eligibility criteria are reviewed annually.

 4.8 The scholarship replaces the deposit of £3000.
 The scholarship winner will not be required to pay the £3000 deposit for their course in order to receive an unconditional offer and a Confirmation of Acceptance of Studies (CAS).

 4.9 Scholarship awards will not be credited towards tuition fees until the applicant has fully enrolled at Brunel University London, which includes having had their qualifications and other documentation verified and checked, and then completing the University enrolment procedures.
 This includes holding the correct visa to study.

-4.10 The scholarships cannot be combined with any other University bursary, discount or awards, with the exception of the 2% prompt payment discount.
+4.10 The scholarships cannot be combined with any other University bursary, discount or awards.

 4.11 If a student is eligible for more than one scholarship/bursary, s/he will be awarded the one which will be the most financially beneficial across the full course duration.